betodealmeida/shillelagh/docs/usage.rst

 Configuration
 ~~~~~~~~~~~~~

-The SQLAlchemy engine can be configured in the same way as the :ref:`dbapi2` ``connect`` function, defining the adapters to be loaded, passing custom keywork arguments to the adapters, or loading only safe adapters.
+The SQLAlchemy engine can be configured in the same way as the :ref:`dbapi2` ``connect`` function, defining the adapters to be loaded, passing custom keyword arguments to the adapters, or loading only safe adapters.
 For example, if you want to connect only to Google Spreadsheets, using credentials from a service account:

 .. code-block:: python